Hopes Die Last: 2005-09: Early years and EPs

 The band formed in 2004 from Ladispoli near Rome, as a group of teenage friends.
 The band played shows in Rome and, after, in the whole of Italy.
-Hopes Die Last released Aim For Tomorrow in 2005, an EP that contains six songs.
-The genre of this EP differs markedly from their later work, which is classified as post-hardcore.
-Aim for Tomorrow was a melodic hardcore/punk album just with signs of screaming.
+Hopes Die Last released Aim For Tomorrow in 2005, which contains 8 songs.
 Aim For Tomorrow had their original line-up but, instead of "Becko" singing, it was Marco Mantovani who sang at the time and of course with Nicolò "Nick" with some singing and screaming.

 In 2008, they were able to break into the emocore scene with the release of the EP Your Face Down Now.
 Thanks to their new album, the band played in Germany, England, France, USA and Japan.
 The EP is considered the most influenced by emo sound work of the band and contains six songs and an acoustic bonus track for Japan.
 One of tracks ("Call Me Sick Boy") is still one of the most popular songs of the band and was re-recorded for Hopes Die Last's next album.
 The EP is the first record by Hopes Die Last to include Marco "Becko" Calanca for the singing vocals but also the last to include former screaming vocalist Nick.

 The band signed with StandBy Records in order to release the next work (Six Years Home) as a major record release, after being signed to Wynona Records, an Italian record company that mainly produces post-hardcore records.